Being an Independent Author: How Much Work Is Involved in Making a Book?

 How much work is involved in making a book, bringing a book to market, yourself?

 I’d say that depends on the author.
 First you’ve got to write the thing and come up with, or out of it with, a final draft.
-I write it, I edit it, I format it, that is all me.
+I write it.
+I edit it.
+I format it.
+That is all me.
 I proofread it, again, and again, and probably again.
 I just finished the fifth page by page check of “Gold Mine”.
 I found a place in one of the pieces where “understand” needed to be changed to “understanding”.
-Spellcheck doesn’t catch that kind of thing, nor does it catch homophones and sometimes a grammar check won’t catch those either.
+Spellcheck doesn’t catch that kind of thing, nor does it catch homophones, and sometimes a grammar check won’t catch those either.
 Editing poetry is far more tedious than editing stories or editing a novel.
-Editing a novel there is the forward motion of the story itself to keep you going, with poetry, each piece may be different, require different formatting, I also occasionally invent words and of course spellcheck doesn’t recognize those.
+Editing a novel there is the forward motion of the story itself to keep you going, with poetry, each piece may be different, require different formatting.
+I also occasionally invent words and of course spellcheck doesn’t recognize those.
 I’m currently editing and publishing work from years ago, trying to get caught up.
 This is important, it doesn’t matter when a piece was written if it is good.
 No one looks at a Renoir and says, “That old thing?”
 Same goes for music and film, if something is good, then it’s good.
+Timelessness.

 Making books this way is very much rebel book making.
 I’m not anti-establishment in that I wouldn’t ever say that I definitely wouldn’t seek to publish along traditional lines again.
 But, I am a person who believes in thinking for myself.
 I believe that my work is good, and I want to publish it in the way that I want to publish it, and in a timely manner.
 I’ve already vented my feelings about how I arrived at the decision to become an indie author.
 At this point I would say that it completely suits me.
-It allows for complete creative freedom and control, it allows for me to work at my own pace or not work if I’m in too much pain.
+It allows for complete creative freedom and control.
+It allows for me to work at my own pace, or not work if I’m in too much pain.
 With my arthritis, I admit that I do always feel as though the clock is ticking on the longevity of my hands, I’ve got back and neck problems too ( as many writers do).
+Honestly, the physicality of my particular situation, I don’t know that I could do this any other way, it would have to be an unheard of super sweet deal of, “Sure, whenever, you want!”
 As yet, I am enjoying being an independent author.

 I am also then in charge of getting my work our there, that’s the part that really isn’t my favorite because I’m not a natural salesperson.
 I’m a writer.
 I don’t have a team of anyone standing behind me, or as yet, an established fan base, or a publicist.
 Keeping in mind that each part of the process is time and effort.
 If you’re a writer who is handing things off to an editor or an agent, if you have an established fan base, then you’re not wearing quite as many hats as someone who is doing everything themselves.